Wedding photography, and finding a wedding photographer, can be a little bit challenging. There's so much to consider!

 Want To Know About Upcoming Promotions?

 (But don't want to be swamped with meaningless emails)

 Hugh Anderson Photography

-Portrait photography, traditional family photography, business headshots, senior pictures and wedding photography is what I am known for.
-It really means that I am a people photographer.
-Taking a portrait of someone, an individual portrait or a group photo, relies on much more than technical ability and professional equipment, it relies on being able to connect, to relate, to those mostly nervous people in front of the lens.
+The lighting, the photography backdrop, the style of the photographer, all blends into the creation of a fine art portrait.
+Capturing a photograph of someone, an individual or a group, relies not only on technical ability and professional equipment, it also relies on being able to connect, to relate, to those mostly nervous people in front of the lens.
 I believe that I can do that for you, and your family.

 Do you want to be photographed in a studio environment, or would you prefer to be photographed in your own home or office?
 I am happy to arrange your photo shoot wherever you are comfortable.
 The benefits of a home studio portrait session is that everyone has all the clothes they might need at hand, and it's a much more relaxed environment.
+I will of course bring lighting and background equipment.
 Please ask for details.

 © Hugh Anderson 2017 | All Rights Reserved